⚠️⚠️⚠️

 #> `geom_smooth()` using method = 'gam' and formula = 'y ~ s(x, bs = "cs")'

-Even more importantly, gene flow from Eurasia back into Africa creates an artificial decline of Neanderthal ancestry if measured via “indirect” \(f_4\)-ratio statistic!
-However, the “direct” \(f_4\)-ratio remains stable.
+We can see that gene flow from Eurasia back into Africa creates an artificial decline of Neanderthal ancestry if measured via “indirect” f4f_4-ratio statistic!
+However, the “direct” f4f_4-ratio remains stable and, again, relatively close to the true admixture proportion.

 Comparison with the result by Petr et al. (PNAS 2018)

-As we can see, the very simple analysis described in this code (worth a couple of dozen lines of easy-to-read R code) can qualitatively replicate the much more elaborate original result:
+As we can see, the very simple simulation-based investigation described in this vignette (in total just a couple of dozen lines of easy-to-read R code) can qualitatively replicate the much original result from the ppaerpaper (which required a couple of hundreds of lines of Python / shell / R scripts):